xtremebiker/birt-standalone/README.md

 Project details
 ===============

--This project is open source and everyone is invited to colaborate in it.
+- This project is open source and everyone is invited to colaborate in it.
 New commiters will be welcomed.